GoogleCloudPlatform/storage-sdrs/scripts/deployment/README.md

 ## High-level Deployment Architecture
- The separation of SDRS and Client projects are for clear illustration.
-The [client](https://github.com/GoogleCloudPlatform/storage-sdrs/sample-client) could be deployed in the same project as SDRS is.
+ The separation of SDRS and Client projects are for simple illustration.
+The [client](https://github.com/GoogleCloudPlatform/storage-sdrs/sample-client/README-cloudfunctions.md) could be deployed in the same project as SDRS is.

 ![SDRS Deployment Architecture](./images/SDRSDeploymentArchMIG.png)